rafaelmsales27/docker-php-xdebug-vscode/README.md

 # PHP/Xdebug/Docker example

-Debug PHP with Xdebug inside Docker.
-Tested with VS Code.
+Thi is an example intial repo for debuging PHP with Xdebug inside Docker.
+Using VS Code.

 ## Usage